-(For non-Nursing majors) Concepts and principles related to the promotion and maintenance of optimal family health.
+(For non-Nursing majors; not a Natural Science course) Concepts and principles related to the promotion and maintenance of optimal family health.
 Considers factors pertinent to health needs and health practices throughout the life cycle.

+NURS 111 3 cr.
 (D) Women's Health